RespiraWorks/Ventilator/quality-assurance/testing/pizza_build/README.md

 # Pizza Build

+> TODO: this page is obsolete for v0.4.
+Please follow latest under [manufacturing/internals](../../../manufacturing/internals).

 ## DISCLAIMER

 **This is an incomplete, as yet untested design that is not yet intended to be used on patients.**